Skip to main content

 def infer_image(image_path: str, triton_url: str, input_name: str, output_name: str) -> np.ndarray:

-Performs inference on an image using a Triton server.
+"""Run inference on an image against a Triton-served model."""

 img = cv2.imread(image_path)